Configure bun test with bunfig.toml and command-line options.

 Invalid Configuration

-Bun will warn about invalid configuration options:
+Bun warns about invalid configuration options:

 [test]